 Hot coffee- make a strong hot coffee, you can use espresso or instant coffee, both will work.

-Vanilla extract- Vanilla extract Is an essential ingredient for chocolate cake.
+Vanilla extract- Vanilla extract Is an essential ingredient for chocolate cake and adds extra flavor.

-Salt- We used kosher salt for this recipe.
+Salt- I used kosher salt for this recipe.
 Salt doesn’t give the cake a salty taste, it helps to enhance the chocolate flavor.

 For the chocolate frosting